deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 This has the following benefits:

 - Because our Core library does all the heavy work and exposes easy methods such as `getAccounts`, `getChatlist`, `getChatContacts` and so on, it's much less work maintaining our apps on all platforms, because they basically only need to implement the UI.
-- The core library is thoroughly tested with rust unit tests and integration tests in Python that actually transfer e-mails.
+- The core library is thoroughly tested with Rust unit tests and integration tests in Python that actually transfer e-mails.
 - The core library can easily be used to write bots and new apps/clients (like DeltaTouch, a client for Ubuntu touch made by a community member in about a year, read the [blog post](./2023-07-02-deltatouch)).

 ## The C Foreign Function Interface

 The C Foreign Function Interface, for short CFFI, was the first way to link to core.
 It was introduced back when Björn started the Delta Chat project.
-He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI[^CFFI] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (Java Native Interface).
+He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal Android app for the UI, which is written in Java, so the core is connected via CFFI[^CFFI] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (Java Native Interface).
-Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and this fact that it stayed the same is also one of the reasons why the migration from C to Rust went so well.
+Later [when we moved the core to Rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse), the CFFI stayed, and this fact that it stayed the same is also one of the reasons why the migration from C to Rust went so well.
 As we didn't need to change the UIs to adapt to some new API.

 [^CFFI]: The header file [deltachat.h](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h)